 Postmates is one of the best delivery companies, paying an average of $13 per hour.
 You keep all of the tips that you get from the customer plus occasional bonuses depending on the originating store or restaurant.

-But here is the kicker, as of August 8, 2022, the app will cease to operate.
-The reason is that Postmates has been acquired by Uber and will be totally absorbed by then.
+But here is the kicker, as of August 8, 2022, the app ceased to operate.
+The reason is that Postmates was acquired by Uber was totally absorbed by then.

 7. Shipt Shopper

 Shipt is one of the fastest-growing delivery companies in the United States.
 Apart from food, you can also deliver liquor via the app.

 Your pay depends on the number of deliveries and the total amount per order.
 Each order pays you $5 + 7.5% of the order amount.